MartinTheDragon/Nuclear-Tech-Mod-Remake/docs/contributing/localization/data_generation.md

 ## Translating: Utilizing data generators

-Data generators can be used to generate language more efficiently than just by manual editing.
+Data generators can be used to generate translations more efficiently than just by manual editing.
 Although they have a bunch of benefits, like...

  - Errors are less likely, because of static analysis and no direct use of translation keys
  - Checks for missing or obsolete translation strings, for example after an update, making it easier to catch up